mpv-player/mpv/DOCS/man/en/options.rst

 --fps=<float>
     Override video framerate.
 Useful if the original value is wrong or missing.

---framedrop
+--framedrop=<no|yes|hard>
     Skip displaying some frames to maintain A/V sync on slow systems.
 Video filters are not applied to such frames.
 For B-frames even decoding is skipped completely.
 May produce unwatchably choppy output.
-See also ``--hardframedrop``.
+With ``hard``, decoding and output of any frame can be skipped, and will lead to an even worse playback experience.

+    Practical use of this feature is questionable.
+Disabled by default.

 --frames=<number>
     Play/convert only first <number> frames, then quit.